Flatware vs. Silverware vs. Cutlery — What's the Difference?

 Flatware

-In the mid 1800s, the word Flatware was used to refer to anything shallow and relatively flat used at the dining table from/with which to eat.
-This would refer to handheld utensils like forks, knives, spoons, tongs, ladles, servers as well as tabletop utensils such as plates, saucers, and other open and relatively flat dishes.
-By the end of the century, the term flatware was being used to describe only handheld serving/eating utensils.
-Note: Flatware can be contrasted with hollowware which is a receptacle that holds foods, i.e. tureens, sugar bowls, coffee pots etc. So, all told, you would set your table with both flatware and hollowware before a meal.
+In the mid-1800s, the word flatware referred to anything shallow and relatively flat used at the dining table — handheld utensils like forks, knives, spoons, tongs, and ladles, as well as tabletop items like plates, saucers, and open dishes.
+By the end of the century, the term narrowed to describe only handheld serving and eating utensils.

 Silverware